About the Religion and Culture course block

 - Interpret literary and historical texts and sources to understand the role of religion in different cultures and times

-- Examine religion from multiple perspectives, including gender, politics, and economics
+- Examine religion from diverse perspectives, including gender, politics, and economics

 - Combine perspectives from a variety of disciplines, including religious studies, history, economics, cultural anthropology, sociology, literary studies, and politics

-- Understand how the diverse history of religion informs contemporary cultures, politics, and societies
+- Study how the diverse history of religion informs contemporary cultures, politics, and societies

-- Research and write about complex topics with a focus on both general and specific audiences
+- Research and write about complex topics in religion and culture studies for diverse audiences